Vocational Qualifications explained

 Mother and son

-2. You follow a series of assessment plans that form your qualification.
-An assessment plan may cover one or more units across a range of assessment methods.
+Your qualification is structured around a series of assessment plans.
+Each plan may cover one or more units and include a variety of assessment methods.

 Back to top